 have milking goats either.
 We are beginners in the making of

 cheese and butter, having made some for ourselves.
 Perhaps one

 day we will be accomplished enough to share those skills with our

 guests.
-And chores occur after breakfast -- collecting eggs
+And chores occur after breakfast on farm experience

 for the next day's breakfast is, however, one of our guests' most